Tommy-CS/Gemkins-RPG/README.md

 # Gemkins
- Gemkins is an RPG based off of Pokemon
+ Gemkins is an RPG based off of Pokemon.